ConcreteConcrete Bags Calculator

 How many bags of concrete do I need?

-How many bags in a cubic yard?
+How many 80 lb bags are in a cubic yard?

-What does an 80lb bag cover?
+What does an 80 lb bag cover?

 How thick should concrete be?